lizzy596/Node_Server_Deconstructed/README.md

 **If you pass an error to next() and you do not handle it in a custom error handler, it will be handled by the built-in error handler; the error will be written to the client with the stack trace.
 The stack trace is not included in the production environment.**

+From the Express Docs:

+app.use(bodyParser.json())
+app.use(methodOverride())
+app.use(logErrors)
+app.use(clientErrorHandler)
+app.use(errorHandler)

+**a.
+Generic error logger:**

+function logErrors (err, req, res, next) {
+  console.error(err.stack)
+  next(err)
+}

+**b. clientErrorHandler:**

+function clientErrorHandler (err, req, res, next) {
+  if (req.xhr) {
+    res.status(500).send({ error: 'Something failed!' })
+  } else {
+    next(err)
+  }
+}

+**c. catchAllErrorHandler:**

+function errorHandler (err, req, res, next) {
+  res.status(500)
+  res.render('error', { error: err })
+}

+Express comes with a built-in error handler, which takes care of any errors that might be encountered in the app.
+This default error-handling middleware function is added at the end of the middleware function stack.

+If you pass an error to next() and you do not handle it in an error handler, it will be handled by the built-in error handler; the error will be written to the client with the stack trace.
+The stack trace is not included in the production environment.

+ JavaScript exception is a value that is thrown as a result of an invalid operation or as the target of a throw statement.
+While it is not required that these values are instances of Error or classes which inherit from Error, all exceptions thrown by Node.js or the JavaScript runtime will be instances of Error.

+ res.locals

+ The `res.locals` property is an object that holds response local variables specific to the current request.
+It has a scope limited to the request and is accessible only to the view(s) rendered during that particular request/response cycle, if any.